 Are you ready to make an easy peasy no-sew shopping bag?
 Because this project is best shared with friends, I wish that YOU could gather up some well-loved t-shirts and join me in my wood.
 We could make these together.
 Oh well, we’ll just have to pretend.

-I changed the title of this post after using a few of these bags at the grocery store.
-They really are a little funky.
+I changed the title of this post after using these bags at the grocery store.
+They really are funky.
 The response in the checkout line is a familiar one.
-With a slight tilt of the head, the clerk unrolls a no-sew shopping bag from my stash.
-The look is priceless—utter bewilderment as in strings of question marks launching like spaceships.
+With a slight tilt of the head, the clerk unrolls a no-sew shopping bag from my stash, and the look on his or her face is priceless—utter bewilderment.

-Some of the customers, who are close enough to get a good view of the situation, smile politely.
-I’m not sure if it’s admiration, or maybe my bags have added some light humor to their day.
+Some of the customers who are close enough to get a good view smile politely.
+I’m not sure if it’s admiration, or maybe my bags have added some humor to their day.
 Humorous or not, though, I will confirm that these no-sew shopping bags are much stronger than single-use plastic bags.
 And they’re, well, interesting.

 But it wouldn’t be fair for me to take credit for this project without passing on kudos to the blogs that inspired this post.
-In truth, I was doing a search for easy-sew hobo bags, as I eventually plan to restart my craft business and perhaps sell products on my website or on Etsy.
+In truth, I was doing a search for easy-sew hobo bags, as I might restart my craft business and perhaps sell products on my website or on Etsy.